erizov/Professor/semester_6/lecture_32_distributed_ml/allreduce/README.md

 ### Application

 5. Can you implement Allreduce from memory without looking at the code?
-6. What real-world problem could you solve using Allreduce?
+6. What real-world problem could youaddresse using Allreduce?

 ### Debugging

 7. What are the most common mistakes when implementing Allreduce?
-8. How would you test your Allreduce implementation?
+8. How would you test your Allreduce deployment?

 **Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!

-## Algorithm Visualization
+## AlTechniqueisualization

 *Visual diagram for Allreduce would be added here* *Consider using online visualization tools or drawing step-by-step execution*